 General Information on the Account Statement

 - The Amount Due: PLEASE PAY THIS AMOUNT Totals both reflect the deduction of all potential financial aid and anticipated credits.
-If you have other anticipated aid items that are not reflected on your statement, please use the Student Explanation Form to provide them to us.
+If you have other anticipated aid items that are not reflected on your statement, please use the Payment Explanation Form to provide them to us.
 If you are mailing a payment, a copy of the account statement should be enclosed indicating any deductions that you are making from the Total Amount Due, or you may enclose a separate sheet of paper that also has the name and student ID number printed on it.

 - Payment Instructions: You may either use the “Pay Now” button to make an electronic payment or mail a payment.
 If mailing the payment, please make the check payable to Dartmouth College and return it with a copy of the statement to: Dartmouth College/STAC, 6132 McNutt Hall, Room 103, Hanover, NH 03755-3541.
 Your check must be payable in U.S. dollars; foreign currency will not be accepted.
 Dartmouth does not accept credit card payments.

 - Authorized Financial Aid: Financial aid credits that appear in this category have been approved for payment but have not been disbursed.
 Disbursement will automatically occur on predetermined future dates.
 Following disbursement, the aid will appear on the account statement in the Current Payments section.
 Authorized Financial Aid/Special Payments & Credits appearing on the account statement reduces the amount due accordingly.